 In 2016, Management retained Towers to conduct executive compensation benchmarking for the Named Executive Officers and other executive positions of the Corporation as part of the review of the Corporation's pay positioning policy at that time.
-No such benchmarking has been conducted by Management since.
+No such benchmarking has been conducted by Management

-The following table sets forth the fees paid to Towers for compensation-related services as well as other fees for 2021 and 2020:
+The following table sets forth the fees paid to Towers for compensation-related services as well as other fees for 2022 and 2021:

-2021 2020
+2022 2021

 Type of Fees (\$) (\$)

-Executive Compensation Related Fees (1) 15,528 101,248
+Executive Compensation Related Fees (1) 62,258 15,528

 All Other Fees - -

-Total Fees 15,528 101,248
+Total Fees 62,258 15,528

-(1) Such fees were for Human Resources and Compensation Committee mandates
+(1) Such fees were for Human Resources and Compensation Committee mandates.